microservices-course-itmo/designing_microservices_course/README.md

 system.
 Some of architectural decisions were made especially for complicating system in order for us to have a room for applying some of patters, some were made to simplify system to order for us not having to implement real-world business logic.
 Some of the services or business logic are just a mocks.
-We also didn't aim to create perfect code but tried to make it clear, without duplications, tested and logged.
+We also didn't aim to create perfect code but tried to make it clear, tested, logged and  without duplications.
 But it still can't be considered as some best practices.

 ## Overview